wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A grand ball of departed souls haunts',
     'Rot has taken over',
     'Thousands of skulls cover',
-    'A death cult has taken over',
+    'A Death Cult has taken over',
     'All plants are dead beyond',
     'A forbiddent tomb sits below',
     'A terrible plague has struck',